Kenneth Tempest

 Kenneth Tempest, DFC (9 April 1922 – 2 June 2015) was a Royal Air Force navigator with No. 139 Squadron RAF during the Second World War flying Mosquitos.
 He was awarded the Distinguished Flying Cross for his service.
-After the war he trained as a pilot and flew with BOAC in the Bristol Britannia and the VC10.
+Following the war he trained as a pilot and flew with BOAC in the Bristol Britannia and the VC10.

 Early life

 Kenneth Tempest was born in Cawnpore (now Kanpur), India, on 9 April 1922.
 He was educated at Keighley Boys' Grammar School and his first job was with Lloyds Bank which he quickly left to join the Royal Air Force.

 Second World War

 Tempest first trained as a navigator in Florida under the joint US/UK training programme.
 On returning to England he was posted to the non-military BOAC (British Overseas Aircraft Corporation) at Poole where he trained on flying boats and from 1943 he was the navigator on the Boeing 314 A Clipper in which he flew hundreds of transatlantic flights.
 He was posted to BOAC's station in Baltimore and was the navigator on several flights in support of the Quebec Conference of 1943.

 Tempest returned to the Royal Air Force in mid 1944 where he joined No. 139 Squadron RAF and trained with the Light Night Striking Force, part of the Pathfinder Force flying Mosquitos.
 The Pathfinders staged many raids on Berlin and other German cities, dropping markers to enable the larger bombers to find their targets and making single-bomb raids on other targets to confuse and harass the enemy.
 In all, Tempest completed 43 operations for the LNSF and in May 1945 took part in Bomber Command's last operation of the war.
 He was awarded the Distinguished Flying Cross not long after.